 Location of Ash Scattering

-Alternatively, scatterings can be performed off of Nauset Lighthouse and Nauset Beach to the north or Monomoy Island to the south.
-If you have a special spot in mind we will do our best to accommodate your request.
+Alternatively, scatterings can be performed off of Nauset Beach to the north or Monomoy Island to the south.
+Please see the FAQ’s at the bottom of this page for more details.

 Order of Tribute

 Once we arrive at the desired location, the service typically involves making 3 circles.

 During the first circle, a family member is often designated to say a few words or to read a special verse.
 If you prefer, the Captain is also available to recite and share any poems or prayers you may choose.

 During the second circle the ashes will be released.
 Down Cape Charters will provide:

 - A biodegradable urn, if needed.

 - One dozen roses.
 While additional flowers and/or wreaths are welcome, please note that all items released during the ash scattering ceremony must decompose.
 No plastic flowers or other non-biodegradable items should be released.

 - Water soluble cards for any final messages the family may wish to write.